If you want to better visualize your goals, then you should try vision mapping.

 The best vision map is useless if you don’t implement your vision.
 You must take action.

-The key is to translate your vision into habits.
-Ask yourself, “What behaviors must I execute daily to get my desired outcome?”
+The key is to translate your vision into daily habits.
+Ask yourself, “What behaviors must I execute daily to arrive at my desired outcome?”

-Create a written list of daily habits.
-Be as specific as possible.
-If you want to become a guitar hero, don’t write, “I will practice the guitar every day.”
+For example, if you want to become a guitar hero, don’t note down, “I will practice the guitar every day.”
+That’s way too vague.

 7. Create Accountability